esilver0/bikedata/README.md

 On the chart, the bike stations that had the most arrivals minus departures are furthest left.
-The bike stations that had the most bike departures minus arrivals are furthest right.
+The bike stations that had the most departures minus arrivals are furthest right.
 The larger the magnitude of the bar the more inbalanced the station is.